rhino-project/rhino-project/gems/rhino_core/guides/modules.md

 ### Creating a module

-A new module can be created with `rails rhino:module`.
+A new module can be created with `rails rhino:module` or `rails rhino:module_full`.
+A full module should be use if you must provide models, controllers or other more complex functionality.

 Module names should describe the functionality provided rather than the technology used, for instance 'rhino_subscriptions' instead of 'rhino_stripe'.

-Each module provides an installation command for instance `rails rhino_organizations:install` that installs migrations (if any) and allows you to do any other setup work in `install_generator.rb`.
+Each module provides an installation command for instance `rails rhino_jobs:install` that installs migrations (if any) and allows you to do any other setup work in `install_generator.rb`.

 ### Module registration